-All about fishing for white catfish in New Hampshire.
+All about fishing for white catfish in NH.

 There are many species of catfish and even more ways to catch them.
 Adults range in size from less than a pound to hundreds of pounds.
-Catfish are found in all types of water including ponds, streams, lakes and rivers throughout New Hampshire.
-There are even species which spend a limited amount of time on dry land.
-Big giant catfish put up a very noble fight once hooked.
+Catfish are found in all types of water including ponds, lakes and rivers throughout the state .
+Channel catfish are found throughout the Connecticut River.
+Big catfish put up a very noble fight once hooked.

 World record: 22 lbs 0 oz